 After signing out I drove almost 10 hours to Columbus, OH where by then Jill was attending Ohio State University.
 This photo was taken by one of her roommates as I walked into the door of her dorm room.

-I slept in their dorm in the room with the desks the next day, Friday, I went to school with her before taking her home to Enon by way of Springfield to see my family.
+I slept in their dorm in the room with the desks, and the next day, Friday, I went to school with her before taking her home to Enon by way of Springfield to see my family.
 I stayed with my family dating Jill over the weekend and on Sunday took her back to OSU and spent the night in London, OH with my brother.

 Saturday, February 26, 2022